 Chemical erosion involves a chemical reaction (one or mores substances changed into others).
 Most chemical erosion is the result of acid rain.
 Acid rain occurs when rain mixes with elements and gasses in the air, specifically pollutants like sulfur oxides and nitrogen oxides.
-These pollutants come from vehicles, factories and power-generation plants (which burn fossil fuels).
+These pollutants come from vehicles, factories and power-generation plants that burn fossil fuels.
 See Figure 2 for an illustration of the acid rain cycle.
 This causes the water to have an acidic pH of approximately 5.
-(Note: On the pH scale, 7 is neutral (i.e., "pure" water), with any number towards 1 being more of an acid, and any number higher than 7 being more of a base.
-Visit http://www.epa.gov/acidrain/ph.html for more information.)
-Wind can then carry this contaminated water hundreds of miles away from the original pollution site, which then harms streams, lakes, forests and any water life which resides there (i.e., frogs and fish, among others).
-In addition to hurting nature, acid rain also destroys man-made structures, such as historical buildings and monuments.
-Some other examples of chemical erosion are Mammoth Cave in Kentucky or Carlsbad Cavern in New Mexico (both carved out by this process).
+(Note: On the pH scale, 7 is neutral, that is, "pure" water, with any number towards 1 being more acidic, and any number higher than 7 being more basic.
+Wind carries this contaminated water hundreds of miles away from its original pollution site, which then harms streams, lakes, forests and any water life that resides there (such as frogs and fish, among others).
+In addition to impacting nature and other creatures, acid rain also destroys human-made structures, such as historical buildings and monuments.
+Other examples of chemical erosion include Mammoth Cave in Kentucky and Carlsbad Cavern in New Mexico, both carved out by chemical erosion (see Figure 3).

-Environmental engineers try to neutralize acid rain by planting trees, as they can have a buffering effect on acid rain.
+Environmental engineers attempt to neutralize acid rain by planting trees because they can have a buffering effect on acid rain.
 Forests reduce the acidity through the leaching process on leaves and the ion exchange in the soil.
-Engineers are also working on decreasing pollution by creating cleaner burning fuels and machines (e.g., cars) that do not release as much pollution into the air.
-Engineers try and protect structures from chemical erosion by using building material that are resistant to acid rain
+Engineers are also working on decreasing pollution by designing cleaner burning fuels and vehicles that release less pollution into the air.
+Engineers also try to protect structures from chemical erosion by choosing building materials that are resistant to acid rain

-Engineers try and minimize erosion by directing the flow of water using dams and levees.
-Planting grass and trees (to form a strong root system) or laying out netting can also decrease water erosion.
+Engineers try to minimize erosion by directing the flow of water using dams and levees.
+Planting grass and trees to form strong root systems or laying out netting can also decrease water erosion.
 Scouring is the erosion of streambed material that supports bridges and has been the cause of disasters and near-disasters throughout the nation.
 Engineers have developed several systems to measure scouring, including remote sensors and active sonar that monitors stream scouring as it happens.
 Figure 4 illustrates different types of water erosion.

 Wind erosion creates and moves entire sand dunes, shapes rocks and other structures, and causes dust storms.
 Sand dunes are always being reshaped and shifting due to the wind.
 Dunes start out as mere ripples in the sand and gradually increase in size.
 Sand is moved up to the top of the dune until the pile becomes so steep that it collapses and slumps down the other side (the slip face; see Figure 5).
 Sand dunes are particularly vulnerable to wind erosion because they are completely composed of loose sand without anything anchoring them in place.

 Wind erosion also shapes rocks and deteriorates structures, such as the ancient pyramids in Egypt.
-The wind picks up grainy particles — such as sand — and literally becomes airborne sandpaper that wears away (sands down) surrounding surfaces.
-The famed Devil's Tower in Wyoming (our nation's first national monument; see Figure 6) was actually created by wind erosion.
+The wind picks up grainy particles—such as sand—and acts like airborne sandpaper that wears away (sands down) surrounding surfaces.
+The Devil's Tower rock formation in Wyoming (see Figure 6) was created by wind erosion.
 It used to be a volcano, but now all that remains is the solidified, lava core.
-(The wind was powerful enough to cut away an entire volcano!)
+The wind was powerful enough to wear away an entire volcano!

 One of the biggest problems associated with wind erosion is dust storms.
 The wind picks up dust, leaving crops exposed and blocking out the sun with a big black cloud.
 Farmers protect their crops (particularly potatoes) by planting larger crops (like rye) surrounding them or covering them with straw and foliage.
 Figure 7 shows unprotected and protected crops.

 A glacier is created by fallen snow that has accumulated and been compressed into massive ice formations on land.
-They make up about ten percent of the world's total land area.
+Glaciers make up about 10% of the world's total land area.
 These masses are slowly pulled downhill by gravity, eroding the surface of the Earth as they move.
 Glacier erosion occurs by abrasion, crushing and fracturing material in the path of a glacier.
 This moving glacier picks up rock and sand along the way causing their surfaces to become extremely rough, which wears away even more material.
-Glacier erosion shaped Yosemite Falls in California, created the U-shaped valleys in Rocky Mountain National Park in Colorado (see Figure 8), and formed the Grand Tetons in Wyoming.
+Glacier erosion shaped Yosemite Falls in California, created the u-shaped valleys in Rocky Mountain National Park in Colorado (see Figure 8), and formed the Grand Tetons in Wyoming.
 The Matterhorn, a mountain in the European Alps, was also shaped by glacier erosion.
-It is unique in that it has four faces (slopes), which face the four compass directions.
+It is unique in that it has four faces (slopes) that face the four compass directions.

 Temperature erosion causes materials to crack and break apart.
 When material such as concrete or steel heats up (from the sun, for example), it expands; when it gets cold it shrinks in size.
 This fluctuation in size due to temperature can cause the material to crack.
-(Colorado is an excellent example of a climate where temperature is a problem for materials, since one day it can be 70 degrees and the next day it can snow, and be only 40 degrees outside.)
+Colorado is an excellent example of a climate where temperature can be a challenge for materials, since one day it can be 70° and the next day it can snow, and be only 40°.)

-Engineers have accounted for these changes by putting groves in sidewalks (see Figure 9) and expansion joints in bridges.
-This minimizes the damage caused by thermal erosion, which is important since broken concrete on the road can be dangerous.
+Engineers account for these conditions by putting grooves in sidewalks (called control joints, see Figure 9) and expansion joints in bridges.
+This minimizes the damage caused by thermal erosion, which is important since broken concrete on the roads and walkways can be dangerous.

 Vocabulary/Definitions (Return to Contents)